phalcon/blog/data/posts/2012/07/2012-07-21-phalcon-0-4-3-stable-and-0-5-0-alpha.md

 planning on migrating all the database adapters to PDO, while continuing on our normal roadmap.

-If you have any problems you can send us your comments via the Phalcon’s [forum](https://forum.phalconphp.com).
+If you have any problems you can send us your comments via the Phalcon's [forum](https://forum.phalconphp.com).

 Thanks for your help!